Cleancodefactory/NetCoreBundling/README.md

 For all these cases we are providing NetCoreBundling.

 ## Getting started ##
-To use NetCoreBundling you have to install the NuGet-Package from here: NUGET-PACKAGE
+To use NetCoreBundling you have to install the NuGet-Package from here: [https://www.nuget.org/packages/NetCoreBundling](https://www.nuget.org/packages/NetCoreBundling)

 ### Simple usage ###
 - Init the BundleCollection in Configure: